Last Updated on February 8, 2022 by Maria Brittis

 Step 3: Adhesive

 With the brush coat the wallpaper with the adhesive from top to bottom making sure you don’t miss any sections.
 Take your time.
+I prefer to apply the adhesive on the paper instead of the walls.
+I find it when you apply to walls first the adhesive dries faster before you get to put the paper on.

 Step 3: Hanging The Paper.